-Rachel not only has a light face on top of a dark body, but also some of the most obvious swipes of contouring I've seen yet.
-Choose a lighter shade and then blend, gurl!
+Rachel not only has a foundation shade that's too light but also some of the most obvious swipes of contouring I've seen yet.
+Blend, gurl!
 The weirdly curled false lashes also need to go.

 The grand finale belongs to Jeannie, who is wearing ALL the makeup.
 Glittery white shadow, hot pink lipstick, mega falsies, bold blush, you name it—it's all here.
 Don't hold back, Jeannie!
 Hey, I would have loved this when I was five.

 Who had your favourite (and least favourite) beauty looks on this red carpet?